-This can’t be stressed enought.
+This can’t be stressed enough.
 So many people want to become ethical hackers or systems security experts, without actually knowing the systems they’re supposed to be hacking or securing.

 It’s common knowledge that once you’re on a target/victim, you need to somewhat put on the hat of a sysadmin.

 After all, having root means nothing if you don’t know what to do with root.
 How can you cover your tracks if you don’t even know where you’ve left tracks?

 If you don’t know the OS in detail, how can you possibly know everywhere things are logged?

 Being able to list the OSI model DOES NOT qualify as knowing networking and network protocols.

 You must know TCP inside out.
 Not just that it stands for Transmission Control Protocol, but actually know the structure of the packet, know what’s in it, know how it works in detail.